agile8118/covid-patients-management/README.md

 ## How to run the app

-After cloning the repository, run file cmake file from the root directory:
+After cloning the repository, run cmake from the root directory:

 > cmake .